Seneca-ICTOER/Intro2C/docs/B-Computations/logic.md

 ## Flags

-Flagging is a method of coding iteration constructs within the single-entry single-exit rule of structured programming.
+Flagging is a method of coding iteration constructs within the **_single-entry single-exit principle_** of structured programming.
 Consider the flow-chart on the left side in the figure below.
 This design contains a path that crosses another path.

 ![Spaghetti code versus Structured code flow charts](/img/flags.png)